-Attempting to grow your business without market intelligence is a lot like driving without directions.
+Attempting to grow your business without marketing intelligence is a lot like driving without directions.

-Analyze the traffic patterns to and from your website and social profiles to gain insight into your customers’ online behavior and interests.
+Website Analytics: Analyze the traffic patterns to and from your website and social profiles to gain insight into your customers’ online behavior and interests.

-Market research refers to the act of collecting and analyzing data to solve specific problems or business objectives.
-For example– conducting a survey to gauge customer perception of a specific product.
+These two terms are often used interchangeably, but there are key differences between them.
+Market research refers to the act of collecting and analyzing data to solve specific problems or business objectives, like conducting a survey to gauge customer perception of a specific product.

 Market intelligence, on the other hand, is the ongoing process of data analysis for the purpose of maintaining a well-rounded understanding of the broader market.
 In short, market intelligence is not a one-off marketing tactic or campaign– it’s a tool or process that enables long-term business growth across all marketing channels and concentrations.

 Marketers can use market intelligence to improve or scale a number of marketing activities.
 Let’s look at a few examples: